Route 66 enjoys a unique status among its fans.

 The museum has a particular focus on keeping alive the ancient traditions and culture of the Chemehuevi, Havasupai, Mohave, and Paiute people.

-Founded in 1961, the museum has an extensive collection of original exhibits, which were developed by its first director, Roy Purcell.
+Founded in 1961, the museum has an extensive collection of original exhibits developed by its first director, Roy Purcell.

 Rare and exciting photographs, paintings, and artwork depicting the lives and ways of the indigenous populations adorn the hallways.

-You can also browse through the comprehensive collection of items related to Mohave County for your research projects or just to satisfy your curiosity.
+You can also browse through the comprehensive collection of items related to Mohave County for your research projects or satisfy your curiosity.

 Metcalf Park was built to pay tribute to the legendary civic leader and land developer instrumental in setting up the Hualapai Mountain Park, Charles Metcalfe.